10 properties with views that are truly magical - Country Life

 The view can be enjoyed from the kitchen and reception area, which boasts floor to ceiling windows – there’s also a terrace that’s an ideal setting for a relaxing sundowner.

-For sale with Sotheby’s International Realty.
+For sale with UK Sotheby’s International Realty.
 See more pictures and details about this property.

 Somerset – £1,300,000